SQream/sqream_docs/ai_ml/python_installation_and_configuration.rst

 * Python version is limited to the SQream prerequisites compiled version, that means the user must align to the recent SQream version, and upgrading a python version, requires upgrading SQream package.
 * Python code would run with default Linux privileges therefore could be potentially dangerous and need to be handled with caution.
+* Python code runs using the privileges of the user account that the SQream worker process operates under.
 * As mentioned above - In this version there can be a python module service per worker.